microsoft/NFP-Business-Applications/README.md

 ## Whitepapers
 Below are whitepapers that have been created specifically for use by our nonprofit and NGO customers.
 - [**The Future of Nonprofit Operations: AI-Powered Mission Delivery with Microsoft Power Platform**](https://github.com/microsoft/TSI-Business-Applications/blob/main/Power-Platform/Whitepapers/The%20Future%20of%20Nonprofit%20Operations%3A%20AI-Powered%20Mission%20Delivery%20with%20Microsoft%20Power%20Platform.md)

-## Webinar Series

-We have various webinar series aimed to connect with our nonprofit and NGO customers to showcase and share the latest in the Power Platform.
-Stay tuned as we update this site for FY26!

 ## Training Resources